 Thinking about having a friend or family member ordained to marry you?

 Who can legally marry you on Long Island is a can of worms.
 As of 2017, the Towns of Smithtown and Islip have limited their officiants lists to only those with Civil Authority.
 This is because of grey area that online ordinations have created.
 The new lists are of Judges, Mayors and Clerks.
 The last ruling in 2014 stated that marriages performed by online officiants were “potentially invalid or at the very least in jeopardy.”

-Some of the catering halls that we work for have been asked by their lawyers to keep our credentials on file, because of the liability issues created by marriages performed by those who do not meet New York State’s requirements.
+Because there is no Statewide licensing or registration, some of the catering halls that we work for have been asked by their lawyers to keep our credentials on file, because of the liability issues created by marriages performed by those who do not meet New York State’s requirements.
 The cases currently in the court system, with their appellate division are noted in the Article Section.
 The progress of these cases will be the only clear answer to this question.